Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Discussion

 Our SIR and SIHRD models have a few additional limitations that warrant discussion.
 First, they assume individuals are immediately infectious.
 While an Exposed compartment can be added to the behavioral change framework as in Ward et al\cite{ward2023bayesian}, this requires strong priors on the latent period and additional data augmentation.
-Because the SIHRD model already augments several transitions and undetected infections, we omitted the latent period to reduce computational complexity.
+Because the SIHRD model already augments transitions to the removed compartments and undetected infections, we omitted the latent period to reduce computational complexity.
 Second, we do not allow transmission from hospitalized individuals.
 Although a hospital transmission term could be added to the transmission probability, such effects are typically small, likely unidentifiable from available data, and would complicate interpretation of the alarm function.
+Third, deaths are a lagged consequence of cases, which may limit the ability of our alarm function to fully disentangle responses due to deaths from delayed responses due to cases.
+We believe that using 30-day smoothed case and death counts in our data analyses mitigates this issue to a large extent as it incorporates a lag in behavioral change in response to both cases and deaths.
+However, these effects would be challenging to fully disentangle and may require explicit modeling of the lag on each data source or exploring alternative lag specifications.
 Finally, we assume a constant detection rate within the modeled time period, while in reality studies indicate that COVID-19 case ascertainment varied over time \citep{russell2020reconstructing, irons2021estimating}.
 One way to address this is to model multiple waves of relatively short time periods separately, as we did in our data analysis.
 Incorporating changes in detection within a wave is more challenging when we are simultaneously estimating changes in transmission over time due to behavioral changes, due to the partial identifiability of these models.
 To overcome this challenge, one could try to incorporate auxiliary data sources such as wastewater \citep{mcmahan2021covid} or seroprevalence surveys \citep{irons2021estimating}, and this is an avenue for future work for Bayesian behavioral change models.